23 Cheapest European Cities & Airports to Fly into in 2020

 Luton Airport (LTN)

-London has 4 major airports (plus London City Airport for short-haul flights) and the cheapest trans-Atlantic fares could be into any one of them.
-Heathrow is the busiest, but Gatwick is often the cheapest by a little.
-Starting with our 2016 tests, London actually had some very competitive airfares for the first time in quite a few years.
-If you want to start your vacation in London, then this year you should be able to get a fairly cheap flight.
+London currently is home to 4 large airports (plus the London City Airport for short-haul flights) and the cheapest trans-Atlantic fares could be into any one of them.
+Heathrow is the busiest, but you’ll often find that Gatwick is the cheapest.
+If you’d like to start your vacation in London, then this year you should be able to get a fairly cheap flight.

 Amsterdam, Netherlands